How Machine Learning is Transforming the Channel

 This will typically be done in the absence of real data that shows whether last year’s effort worked or not.
 It’s just the way the company works its channel programs.

-New SaaS platforms are evolving such that they can learn from real-time sales data and use that data to predict future propensity to purchase.
+New SaaS platforms are evolving such that they can learn from real-time sales data.
+And in turn use that data to predict future propensity to purchase.
 As a result, vendors will know with a high degree of confidence which market segment or geographical region to target with particular offers.
 Once an offer is launched, data collection begins.
 That data, in turn, will inform business decisions about the nature of future offers.

 Today though, most companies are still not taking advantage of current technology that could give them the real-time sales data needed to power machine learning.
 In fact, most companies rely on sales-out data generated at the end of a financial quarter.
 This is all after the fact information, and therefore doesn’t provide the business insights that machine learning (taking advantage of real-time sales data) could have provided.

 Imagine the competitive advantage for vendors with new and disruptive insights into their channel partners’ propensity to buy.
-For the first time, companies will have the ability to make targeted channel offers based on real-time data on pricing, products, geographical coverage and other factors.
+Certainly, for the first time, companies will have the ability to target channel offers based on real-time data on pricing, products, geographical coverage and other factors.

-Channel Mechanics is at the forefront of providing tech vendors with the ability to utilize machine learning to drive channel business decisions.
+Channel Mechanics is at the forefront of providing vendors with the ability to utilize machine learning to drive channel decisions.
 Their SaaS allows vendors to target products, special offers, discounts, SPIFFs, etc specifically at the partners that are most likely to take advantage of them.
-Purchasing behavior is made available directly to the vendor and that information is then in turn used to drive future business decisions.
-Channel Mechanics has been instrumental in deploying this type of capability with several vendors who are now fully up and running with related programs.
+Purchasing behavior is made available directly to the vendor.
+And that information is then used to drive future business decisions.
+Channel Mechanics has been instrumental in deploying this capability with several vendors who are now fully up and running with related programs.